Molmed/allium/README.md

 | SARS1   | 20       | 10       | ... |
 | DOC2B   | 5        | 10       | ... |

-This file will need to undergo:
+This file will then need to undergo:
-- gene identifier standardization
+- conversion of gene identifiers to Ensembl ids used in the ALLIUM reference version
 - batch identification and processing, if necessary
 - normalization